High Definition Body Contouring – Lower Leg

 - Sensory nerve located in the calf region

-- Nerve starts at the lateral/mid posterior leg and travels toward the posterior aspect of the lateral malleolus
+- The nerve starts at the lateral/mid posterior leg and travels toward the posterior aspect of the lateral malleolus

 Lower Saphenous Vein